catamphetamine/libphonenumber-js/README.md

 format({ country: 'US', phone: '2133734253' }, 'International') === '+1 213 373 4253'
 format('2133734253', 'US', 'International') === '+1 213 373 4253'

-// The following won't work becase the phone number argument is invalid
+// The following won't work because the phone number argument is invalid
 // (has not been parsed previously and therefore contains the `0` national prefix) format('017212345678', 'DE', 'E.164') !== '+4917212345678'